I’m Ryan, a world traveling adventurer who enjoys road trips, mountains, mother nature, and new places.

 Travel and adventure, to me, is more than just 2-3 weeks per year of vacation time or long weekends.
 It’s a way of life.

-After nearly three years of continuous travels and constantly hearing from folks who wish they could follow in my footsteps, I decided to sit down and write a book showing exactly how to travel on the cheap.
+After years of continuous travels and constantly hearing from folks who wish they could follow in my footsteps, I decided to sit down and write a book showing exactly how to travel on the cheap.

 What is Desk to Dirtbag?